MicrosoftDocs/win32/desktop-src/WmiSdk/wql-sql-for-wmi.md

 > [!Note]
-> Using a WQL key word as an object name can result in a query that cannot be parsed—even when the query compiles without error.
+> Using a WQL key word as an object name can result in a query that cannot be parsed even when the query compiles without error.

 ## Related topics